appunite/mockery/README.md

 module.<br>
 It means that:
-* when you remove a function from the original module, you have to remove it from global mock module or Mockery will raise
+* when you remove a function from the original module, you have to remove it from global mock module or Mockery will raise exception
-* when you change a function name in the original module, you have to change it in global mock module or Mockery will raise
+* when you change a function name in the original module, you have to change it in global mock module or Mockery will raise exception
+* when you change a function arity in the original module, you have to change it in global mock module or Mockery will raise exception

 ## Advanced examples